-The GHSA patch may be ordered by each local association through the GHSA Office and then distributed by each association to their membership, or may be sublimated into the shirt pattern by the manufacturer..
-"Certified" patches are available for individuals who achieve the criteria designated for the "Certified" level and if worn are to be place below the shoulder on the left arm sleeve.
-In sports requiring caps/hats, the only permissible insignia is the GHSA logo.
-The American Flag patch is allowed on the back of the shirt below the neckline.
-No other local association, or federation, insignias/patches will be allowed on GHSA officiating uniform items.
-Beginning in 2015-16 school year the official GHSA logo patch shall be worn by ALL officials on the left chest of the respective officiating shirt/top.
-See (NOTE) on the "Uniform Policy" page.
+Beginning in the 2008-09 school year the official GHSA logo patch will be worn by ALL officials on the left arm of the respective officiating shirt/top.
+The GHSA patch will be ordered by each local association through the GHSA Office and then distributed by each association to their membership.
+"Certified" patches are available for individuals who achieve the criteria designated for the "Certified" level and if worn are to be place above the GHSA logo patch on the left arm.
+No other insignias/patches will be allowed on GHSA officiating uniforms, unless approved by the designated GHSA sport coordinator.
+American flag insignias are permitted on the back of the officiating shirt just below the neckline.